Seismic Mountmaking

 Goal

-Seismic mountmaking aims to not only fulfill the basic display requirements for an artwork, but also provide resistance against the forces of an earthquake.
-The mountmakers and conservators in the Antiquities and Decorative Arts and Sculpture conservation departments evaluate every object that goes on display for some degree of seismic protection.
-Care is taken to design discreet mount systems to minimize distracting elements from the display.
+Seismic mountmaking aims to not only fulfill the basic display requirements for an artwork, but also provides protection against the potential forces of seismic activity.
+The mountmakers and conservators in the Antiquities and Decorative Arts and Sculpture Conservation departments evaluate every object that goes on display for appropriate seismic protection.
+Care is taken to design mount systems that capture each object from vertical and horizontal movement and do so in a discreet manner that minimizes distracting elements from the display.

 Outcomes

 Initial foundational research is the cornerstone of Getty’s seismic mountmaking methodology and has subsequently been adopted by museums around the world.
 Sharing information and discoveries is critical to advances in mountmaking technology.
-From 2006–-2010, Getty organized a series of symposiums called “Advances in the Protection of Museum Collections from Earthquake Damage” held in Los Angeles, Istanbul, Athens, Tokyo, and Palermo.
-Getty is also hosting the ongoing International Mountmakers Forum in 2022.
+From 2006–2010, Getty organized a series of symposiums called “Advances in the Protection of Museum Collections from Earthquake Damage” held in Los Angeles, Istanbul, Athens, Tokyo, and Palermo.
+Getty was also instrumental in initiating the International Mountmakers Forum (IMF), which hosts a bi-annual conference, first held at the Villa in 2008.
+Getty also hosted the 8th IMF Conference in 2022.

 Background